This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Light and Airy: Meringue cookies have a delightful texture, with a crisp outer shell and a soft, marshmallow-like center.
+• Light and Airy: These meringue cookies have a crisp exterior and a soft, marshmallow-like center.

-• Few Ingredients: All you need is one egg white, sugar, cream of tartar, and a touch of vanilla extract.
+• Minimal Ingredients: All you need is one egg white, sugar, cream of tartar, and a hint of vanilla extract.

-• Small Batch: This recipe yields a perfect amount for a sweet treat without any leftovers going to waste.
+• Small Batch: This recipe makes just the right amount for a satisfying treat without any waste.

 Ingredients

-If you have any ingredients leftover from this meringue cookies recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch meringue cookies recipe, check out our Leftover Ingredients Recipe Finder.

-• Egg white: Meringues require egg whites and this small batch meringue recipe needs just one.
-Be sure to hang on to the egg yolk and use it in any of our egg yolk recipes like Chocolate Chip Banana Bread, Cream Scones, Molasses Cookies, or Potato Gnocchi.
+• Egg White: This small batch recipe uses just one egg white.
+Don’t toss the yolk—save it for recipes like Chocolate Chip Banana Bread, Cream Scones, Molasses Cookies, or Potato Gnocchi.

 RELATED: The Best Cookie Recipes For One